Rank is stupid: How to really measure your SEO campaign

 I’m a firm believer in accurate measurement for online marketing campaigns.
 Our ability to measure our results makes online marketing far better than traditional marketing because, with good measurement, you can see what’s working and what’s not rather than guess (or, as they might say, “project”).
 Since we can measure our efforts, we can fix them or move on to a different marketing channel if something isn’t working.
 If it is helping- do more of it!

 When people use rank to measure their SEO campaigns, they cannot do this consistently.
-This misunderstanding only perpetuates the stereotype that SEO is a sham, as people see rank fluctuate while their business isn’t growing.
-We need to get over using rank to measure our SEO efforts.
+This misunderstanding only perpetuates the stereotype that SEO is a sham, as people see their rank fluctuate while their business isn’t growing.
+We need to move beyond using rank to measure our SEO performance.

 People who want a summary of how an SEO campaign runs can fall prey to easy metrics that don’t help them.
 The worst are vanity metrics that stroke their ego and don’t grow their business.
 Of these vanity metrics, the worst is rank.
 Ranking is one of the things that we think will be wonderful.
 “Oh, if only my website and company could rank number one for [insert your favorite phrase here], we’ll finally have achieved SEO success.”
 Unfortunately, it doesn’t work that way because there’s no such thing as an objective rank for your web pages in the search results.